 - Pain and ailments in shoulders and arms

 - Sciatica Pain or pain in the lower back

 - Knee injury

 In this posture, the weight of the whole body rests on the forearms.
 Hence your forearms should be capable of taking this pressure.
 In case of doubt, consult your doctor before attempting this pose.

-The first thing to understand is that the Cockerel Pose is an advanced one and requires some specific skills.
+The first thing to consider is to understand that the Cockerel Pose is an advanced one and requires some specific skills.
 So, if you want to get mastery over it, you should prepare yourself first.
 For getting prepared, one should have proficiency in the following poses.

 Firstly, sit in Lotus Posture.
 Insert your arms in between your thighs and calves as close as to your knees.

 Secondly, Place the palms on the floor.
 Your fingers should point forward.

 Thirdly, lift your body on your hands.
 Check that your arms are in a straight line.

 Fourthly, Straighten your back and head.
 Keep your eyesight on any object in front of you.
 Keep this position for the desired duration of time.

 The pose may be extended for a duration as long as it is comfortable for you.
 Initially, it is not possible to keep the position for more than a couple of minutes.
 However, as the practice goes on, you can extend up to five or six minutes.

 One may resort to any one of the following poses as a follow-up practice.

 Those who are having a large amount of fat or hair in the thigh region find it difficult to perform this posture.
 Applying oil in that region may be of little help.

 Strengthens the arms and shoulders

 Regular practice of Cockerel Pose strengthens the muscles of arms, shoulders, and upper chest.
 As a result, mobility and flexibility will get increased.
 Besides this, pain and ailments in the region get eroded.